gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 The Yen-Slurm cluster is comprised of 11 shared compute nodes that use [Slurm](https://slurm.schedmd.com/documentation.html){:target="_blank"} to schedule jobs and manage a queue of resources (if there are more requests than resouces available).
 It is a batch submission environment like the [Sherlock HPC](https://www.sherlock.stanford.edu){:target="_blank"} cluster.

-First, We load the optimization software modules, and then activate the virtual Python environment before calling `python` in the slurm script.
+We need to load the optimization software modules, and then activate the virtual Python environment before calling `python` in the slurm script.
 Let's save this slurm script to a file named `opt_test.slurm`:

 ```bash linenums="1" title="opt_test.slurm"
 #!/bin/bash